feaselkl/Optimizing-Backups/PITCHME.md

 1. Describing the Problem
 2. **The Settings**
-3. Random Forest
+3. Analysis
-4. Linear Regression
-5. Training and Testing
-6. Genetic Algorithms
-7. What's Next?
+4. What's Next?

 ---